Sponsored by Kyushu Tourism Board.

-The second Unesco World Heritage Site I was discovering there is the former villages of Kashiragashima island.
-This island being used in the past as a land of quarantine and abandoned since, the hidden Christians of Sotome – a former town of the Nagasaki Prefecture – decided to settle there in the 19th century.
-While the ban on the catholic religion was still very much effective, they would live under the authority of a buddhist man, in order to better hide their inner faith.
+The second Unesco World Heritage Site I discovered was in the former villages of Kashiragashima Island.
+This island was used in the past for quarantine and has been abandoned since, the hidden Christians of Sotome – a former town of Nagasaki Prefecture – decided to settle there in the 19th century.
+While the ban on the Catholic religion was still very much effective, they would live under the authority of a buddhist man, in order to better hide their inner faith.
 They slowly started growing their community on the entire island, making sure to keep their secret safe.
 When they received the news that other hidden Christians had been discovered at the Oura Church, they finally revealed their secret and urged the European missionaries to visit them.
 It wasn’t long before a first temporary church was then installed in one of the village’s houses, before being replaced by a proper wooden church built by the locals in 1887, truly marking the end of a life of secrets for this community.
-In 1905, a cemetery was installed by the sea for the hidden Christians who had passed away, and in 1919, the construction of the Kashiragashima church as we know it today started.
+In 1905, a cemetery was installed by the sea for the hidden Christians who had passed away, and in 1919, the construction of the Kashiragashima Church as we know it today started.

 Note that in order to best control the flow of visitors on site, you will not be able to go there by your own means.
 You will need to take a free shuttle bus departing every 30 minutes from the Japanese Prefecture Government Office.
 Make sure to give notice of your visit at least two days in advance, by selecting the date and time you wish to go there (link to website included in the map at the end of the article).
 In the shuttle bus on the way there, take a seat on the left side to get a glimpse of the church before arriving.